Necessary lifestyle changes to strengthen the elderly’s heart

 - High blood cholesterol levels: High level of cholesterol in the blood significantly increases the risk of atherosclerotic plaque formation which is made up of fat, cholesterol, calcium and other substances.
 Over time, plaque hardens and narrows the arteries and limits blood supply to the heart.

-- Diabetes: Over time, high blood glucose from diabetes can damage the blood vessels and the nerves that control the heart and blood vessels, resulting heart disease.
+- Diabetes: Over time, high blood glucose from diabetes can damage the blood vessels and the nerves that control the heart and blood vessels, resulting in heart disease.

 - Obesity or overweight: Excess weight typically worsens other risk factors.
 The mechanisms through which obesity increases cardiovascular risks involve changes in body composition that can affect hemodynamics and alters heart structure and functions.